Azure-Samples/azure-search-power-skills/Text/PresidioPIIAnonymization/README.md

    variable ```bash URL_LOCAL``` as the URL.
 1) ### Build the docker image
    Now build the [docker image](Dockerfile) and upload the image to your container registry
-   For this step you will need docker running so that we can build and test our inference API locally.
+   For this step you will need docker running so that we can build and test our Presidio inference API locally.
    You will also need a container registry for the build.

    Run the following command to build the inference API container image: